trakers33/interview-test/README.md

 Then clone the app found at:
 git clone https://github.com/Fasani/interview-test

 To run the project do:
+npm install
 npm start

 Important Note: